retaildevcrews/asb-spark/challenges/deploy-WebV/README.md

 ### Prerequisite

-This challenge depends on [Pulling from GitHub Container Registry](../github-container-registry/README.md) to enable the cluster to pull container images from `ghcr.io`
+This challenge depends on [Deploying from Azure Container Registry](../azure-container-registry/README.md)

 ### Validate